Joshua-Ludolf/TAMUSA-NOTEPAD-EXPERTS/README.md

 - **file.py**: This file handles file operations such as reading from and writing to files, ensuring that data is correctly managed and stored.
 - **execute.py**: This file contains main function to initialize and run the NotePad application.
 - **tne.ico**: This file is the icon for notepad application.
+- **tne.png**: This file is the png file of icon for ReadMe documentation.

 The editor provides a basic interface for text manipulation, making it a useful tool for learning about file handling and user interface design in Python.
 <br>